marcsoftware/text2audio/README.md

 * STEP 1. put japanese words into input.txt and put each word on its own line
 * STEP 2.
 ```
-//type following commans into console
+#type following commands into console
 cd scripts
 ./jp2audio.sh < input.txt
 ```